rust-lang/book/src/ch03-05-control-flow.md

 error: Could not compile `branches`.
 ```

-The expression in the `if` block evaluates to an integer and the expresion in
+The expression in the `if` block evaluates to an integer and the expression in
 the `else` block evaluates to a string.
 This can’t work, because variable
 bindings must have a single type.
 Rust needs to know at compile time what type
 the `number` binding is, definitively, so that it can verify at compile time